peterszombati/preact-hoverbox/README.md

-# react-hoverbox
+# preact-hoverbox

-HoverBox is a React component that allows your own component's render method to behave differently if certain parts of it are being hovered on.
+HoverBox is a Preact component that allows your own component's render method to behave differently if certain parts of it are being hovered on.
 This can be useful when you need your component to respond to hover in ways that can't be done completely by CSS.

-HoverBox accepts one prop: a render function, similar to the one you'd give any React component.
+HoverBox accepts one prop: a render function, similar to the one you'd give any Preact component.
 However, this function has a parameter which is set to true when the component is currently being hovered on.

 ## Example

 __ES6__

-    var HoverBox = require("react-hoverbox");
+    var HoverBox = require("preact-hoverbox");

     <HoverBox render = {hover => (
         <div>